GSA/digitalgov.gov/content/posts/2016-03-22-the-postal-service-just-broke-analytics-usa-gov.md

 url: /2016/03/22/the-postal-service-just-broke-analytics-usa-gov/
 date: 2016-03-22 12:52:55 -0400
 title: The Postal Service Just Broke Analytics.usa.gov
-summary: 'Ok, so it didn&rsquo;t *really* break it.
-But you might notice that the amount of &ldquo;people on government websites now&rdquo; on analytics.usa.gov is a lot higher than it used to be. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-USPS-top-of-Analytics-dashboard-March-22-2016.jpg&quot; alt=&quot;The United States Post Office website takes first place with over six thousand visitors in this moment on the Analytics Dashboard on'
+summary: 'Ok, so it didn&rsquo;t \*really\* break it.
+But you might notice that the amount of &ldquo;people on government websites now&rdquo; on analytics.usa.gov is a lot higher than it used to be. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-USPS-top-of-Analytics-dashboard-March-22-2016.jpg" alt="The United States Post Office website takes first place with over six thousand visitors in this moment on the Analytics Dashboard on'
 authors:
   - tlowden
 categories: